pandas-dev/pandas/doc/source/io.rst

     data.
 Defaults to 0 if no ``names`` passed, otherwise ``None``.
 Explicitly pass ``header=0`` to be able to replace existing names.
 The header can be a list of integers that specify row locations for a multi-index on the columns E.g. [0,1,3].
-Intervening rows that are not specified will be skipped.
-    (E.g. 2 in this example are skipped)
+Intervening rows that are not specified will be skipped (e.g. 2 in this example are skipped).
+Note that this parameter ignores commented lines, so header=0 denotes the first line of data rather than the first line of the file.
   - ``skiprows``: A collection of numbers for rows in the file to skip.
 Can also be an integer to skip the first ``n`` rows
   - ``index_col``: column number, column name, or list of column numbers/names,